 - The registrant parks a domain and capitalizes on visiting traffic by adding monetized links.
 The link topics are typically related to the impersonated brand's keywords, increasing the probability that visitors will click through to the destination website.

 - They let a domain “age" before using it.
 Most scammers typically use new domains quickly, yet some will maintain them for weeks or months.
-Recently registered domains garner low reputation scores and are a telltale sign of malicious activity, making them targets for security teams.
+Recently registered domains garnered low reputation scores and are a telltale sign of malicious activity, making them targets for security teams.

 - If the related organization decides they want to buy the domain, the registrant can name their price for the transfer of ownership.

-Phishing Sites are the second most popular type of threat, and often lead to account takeover attacks.
+Phishing sites are the second most popular type of threat and often lead to account takeover attacks.
 Customers are prompted to enter their credentials on a fake website, and scammers take control of their online accounts with little effort to engage in fraudulent activity.

-Unauthorized Brand Association is a common method that scammers use to piggyback on a trusted brand's reputation.
+Unauthorized brand association is a common method that scammers use to piggyback on a trusted brand's reputation.
 Brand impersonation typically involves using an organization's logo and colors to lend credibility to their company or event.

-The most dangerous threat, Malware Delivery, happens to be the least common we observe in connection with look-alike domains.
-These typically manifest as banking Trojans or Ransomware attacks, and they are extremely effective as just one incident can cause a significant amount of damage.
+The most dangerous threat, malware delivery, happens to be the least common we observe in connection with look-alike domains.
+These typically manifest as banking trojans or ransomware attacks, and they are extremely effective as just one incident can cause a significant amount of damage.

 The Mechanics of a Look-Alike Domain Attack